Skip to content

 “When you’re a content creator, you’re just a dude in your bedroom, like, writing a script and doing the research, you’re editing the videos,” Cascio said.
 “It’s like, all you … so anytime I have an opportunity to add tools to my arsenal to make me more effective at putting out the messaging that is important to me, I’m like, yeah, sign me up.”

-Cascio, who grew up in Michigan, said she knew that Pennsylvania is a swing state but didn’t realize its weight until coming to the content house.
-She said it was “mind opening” for her and other creators to learn how critical a Pa. win is to completing the puzzle of an electoral college win.
+Cascio, who grew up in Michigan, said she knew Pennsylvania is a swing state but didn’t realize its weight until coming to the content house.
+She said it was “mind opening” for her and other creators to learn how critical a Pennsylvania victory is to completing the puzzle of an Electoral College win.

 “Now I know I need to do more Pennsylvania-related content and make sure I’m connecting with those people specifically,” she said.
 Cascio has 73,600 followers on TikTok and 36,600 followers on Instagram.

-At the event, attendees could choose to go down a path to the left or right that showed what the economy would look like under Harris’ and Trump’s economic policies.
-The path on the left showed Harris’ policies in a positive light for everyday American families and the path on the right showed a system set up to benefit corporations, Big Pharma, and the wealthy at the middle class’ expense.
+At the event, attendees could choose to go down a path to the left or right that showed through Democratic messaging what the economy would look like under Harris’ and Trump’s economic policies.
+The path on the left showed Harris’ policies in a positive light for everyday American families, and the path on the right showed a system set up to benefit corporations, Big Pharma, and the wealthy at the middle class’ expense.

-At a launch call last week for the new Future Coalition network, A.B.
-Burns-Tucker, a California-based lawyer who also attended the Montco content house, spoke about how creators can bring politics into the topics they’re interested in like health and fashion.
+At a recent launch call for the new Future Coalition network, A.B.
+Burns-Tucker, a California-based lawyer who also attended the Montco content house, spoke about how creators can bring politics into the topics they’re interested in, like health and fashion.
 Burns-Tucker, whose handle is iamlegallyhype, describes her content as law and politics in African American Vernacular English, also known as AAVE.

 Burns-Tucker, who has 712,300 TikTok followers and 93,700 Instagram followers, reframed politicians’ “kitchen table” topics as “group text” topics for reaching a young audience.

-Freeman said the 501c4 organization’s creator program seeks to recruit and train between 1,000 and 5,000 people to “flood the internet” with “organic content” aimed at young voters, particularly uncommitted voters in swing states who are thinking about sitting the election out over single-issues.
-The effort is primarily funded by the Future Democrats PAC, though they’re not paying the creators, Freeman said.
+Freeman said the 501(c)(4) organization’s creator program seeks to recruit and train between 1,000 and 5,000 people to “flood the internet” with “organic content” aimed at young voters, particularly uncommitted voters in swing states who are thinking about sitting the election out over single issues.
+The effort is primarily funded by the Future Democrats PAC, though it’s not paying the creators, Freeman said.

-Back at the Gladwyne content house, Kary Santayana, 27, a Philly-based nonbinary fashion and lifestyle creator with 13,900 Instagram followers and 7,834 TikTok followers who are largely queer and aged 18-34, sat on a green velvet couch interviewing Ellis, an army veteran from North Carolina, and Gordon, a Marine Corps veteran from Kentucky now living in New York.
-Santayana interviewed the two left-leaning big-bearded men, asking questions like what the veteran community and the queer community have in common and what they would say if their child came out to them.
+Back at the Gladwyne content house, Kary Santayana, 27, a Philly-based nonbinary fashion and lifestyle creator with 13,900 Instagram followers and 7,834 TikTok followers who are largely queer and ages 18 to 34, sat on a green velvet couch interviewing Ellis, an army veteran from North Carolina, and Gordon, a Marine Corps veteran from Kentucky now living in New York.
+Santayana interviewed the two left-leaning big-bearded men, asking such questions as what the veteran community and the queer community have in common and what they would say if their child came out to them.

 That video got nearly 26,000 views and 1,000 likes on Santayana’s Instagram profile, but a video Santayana co-posted with two other creators in the house “searching for the nearest closet” if Trump gets reelected got more than 363,000 views and nearly 5,000 likes on the platform.